NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

-Intro
+## Intro

+Back when I was a hospital director, I was under huge financial pressure to keep hiring costs down whilst also hiring the best doctors.
+This all went out the window as soon as I saw a doctor with this symbol [insert teacher symbol].
+Because this doctor is able to train other doctors in specialist skills.
+They can make surgeons.
+I don't care how much they cost, or how full their green bar is.
+They're working here.
+Because they single handedly reduced the hiring pressure for all other doctors.

+Get this symbol for yourself.
+You'll be invaluable.

 This is relevant for everyone.
 We'll be addressing coaches.
-Even if you do not currently see yourself as a coach, you can use these principles when you do get to help people, and also we think you should know about  these effective ways of learning.
+Even if you do not currently see yourself as a coach, you can use these behaviours when you do get to help people, and also we think you should know about these effective ways of learning.

-We've got some stuff here which is all about optimizing learning to be a developer.

-Here's our opinion based on our own research and experience that we think will help learners.
+## Part 1 - Don't do this

+These have been gathered from a range of googling and personal experience, but majority is 3 sources (codebar, mary, sarah mei).
+Interestingly, a lot of what we found is about what 'not to do', as we're doing too much in our attempts to be helpful.

-its not about the problem
-its not about completing
+*Don't give direct answers* - Socratic questioning.
+Finding out how to answer your own questions is huge. its not about the problem its not about completing

-we dont need another owl website
+If you give the answer you'll get the job done much quicker.
+But you won't be helping someone overcome their next problem when you're not there.

+## Part 2 - Don't do this

+*Don't stop them making mistakes* - got to learn. it is a great way of learning. debugging is a key skill; if you don't make a mistake and debug it yourself you can't get experience of debugging. it's so vital. even if it's a typo. let the typo happen and cause problems. it's life as a developer.

+## Part 3 - Please don't do this

+*Don't steal the keyboard* - it disempowers the learner.
+There will be tension - the learner will want you to do it, you'll want to do it.
+Be supportive, explain if need be why you're not going to. but don't do it.

+## Part 4 - Do this

+Emotionally support the learning
+Manage the tension and pressure of this situation.
+It's very vulnerable being in the position of a learner like this.
+Help them come back again next week.
+Every week.

+The world doesn't need another owl website.
+We desperately need more people with the skills to build this website.

 its about the core mindset